AndrewWasHere/statemachine-arduino/README.md

 # State Machine

-Base classes for implementing a finite state machine in C++ with a generic test application and example.
-The library has been tested on Linux, and Arduino (in a [separate project](https://github.com/AndrewWasHere/pongbot)).
+Base classes for implementing a finite state machine (more specifically, UML state machines](https://en.wikipedia.org/wiki/UML_state_machine) in C++.
+The library has been tested on Linux, and Arduino
+(in a [separate project](https://github.com/AndrewWasHere/pongbot)).

 To use the state machine library, drop the state machine source code into your